ibm-cloud-docs/EventStreams/eventstreams134.md

 {: shortdesc}

 ## Classic plan overview
-The Standard plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
-The Standard plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.
+The Classic plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise plan.
+The Classic plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

 ## What's supported by the Classic plan